-In this article, I’ll show how to produce a STANAG 4609 file from video file and telemetry without writing a single line of code...
+In this article, I’ll show how to produce a STANAG 4609 file from a video file and telemetry without writing a single line of code...

 Let's assume we have a video file and some metadata and we want to combine them in a STANAG 4609 file.
-Our metadata is in a proprietary format and we want to insert it in a frame accurate matter, so it could be synchronized with the existing video and could be later played back with any standard player that supports FMV / STANAG.
-Or, our video and metadata assets are produced automatically and we have a lot of them, so ideally, we would like to automate this process, so no manual user GUI interaction is need.
+Our metadata is in a proprietary format and we want to insert it in a frame-accurate matter, so it could be synchronized with the existing video and could be later played back with any standard player that supports FMV / STANAG.
+Or, our video and metadata assets are produced automatically and we have a lot of them, so ideally, we would like to automate this process, so no manual user GUI interaction is needed.

 We will use a KlvStreamInjector utility for this.
 So, let's get started.

 Preparing the video.

 If you have your video in a TS (transport stream) format, you can use it as is.
 If it is MP4 (or any other format) you can use any remultiplexing / transcoding utility.
 For example, ffmpeg.
 Just remember, STANAG 4609 puts some special requirements on the video, so transcode your video (if needed) according to them.
 For example, the video must be progressive, so if you have an interlaced video you must transcode it.